limbernie/limbernie.github.io/_posts/2018-01-27-cyberry-walkthrough.md

 ### Guessing the `root` password

-Here's what we know about the `root` password:
+Here's what we know about the `root` password.

 ```
 The password starts with "che" and ends with "rry"